 2.5.5.
 Do not use the ANV field on unlinked credits.

 2.5.6.
 The Primary Artist Name should be the most relevant version of the Artists Name.
-For example, when the Artist has a "recording name" it should be the Primary name, and the variations found in the releases fine print should be the ANV.
+For example, when the artist has a "recording name" it should be the Primary name, and the variations found in the releases fine print should be the ANV.

 2.5.7.
 Normal capitalization rules apply.
 ANV's should NOT be created for variations in capitalization.

 2.5.8.
 If there is a case where there are two Artist Name Variations present on a release for the same credit (for example there is D. Bowie on the cover for a vocal credit and D. H. Bowie on the label for the vocal credit), only one can be entered.
-The submitter should choose one based on such things as viability of the names, clarity and fullness of the data, and existing names already used in the database.
+The submitter should choose one based on things such as viability of the names, clarity and fullness of the data, and existing names already used in the Database.

 2.5.9.
 Typography and punctuation - ANV's can be entered to reflect what is on the release.
 Variations in punctuation, spelling, spacing, etc., are allowed, providing they exist on the release.
 Variations in accents are allowed.
 However, using Cyrillic and other such Unicode fonts to reflect graphic design decisions such as reverse letters should not be done.

 2.5.10.
-When an Artist is billed as [Artist Name] of [Band] only the Artist name is credited.
+When an artist is billed as [Artist Name] of [Band] only the artist name is credited.
 The band may be mentioned in the Release Notes.

 2.5.11.
-You can use ANVs on Special Artists (Various, Traditional, Anonymous etc.) as long as the ANV is a variation or translation of it, and the ANV is printed on the release.
+You can use ANVs on Special Artists (Various, Traditional, Anonymous, etc.) as long as the ANV is a variation or translation of it, and the ANV is printed on the release.

 2.5.12.
 This list of frequently asked questions covers most use cases.
-Additional questions about how to use ANV's should be asked in the database help forums.
+Additional questions about how to use ANV's should be asked in the Database Help Forums: